fposea/react-budget-app/README.md

-!!!
-React Budget App - Simple CRUD budget tracking app !!!
+### React Budget App - Simple CRUD budget tracking app

 ---

-I included React Bootstrap in my project: npm install react-bootstrap bootstrap
+React Bootstrap is used in the project: npm install react-bootstrap bootstrap

-Form custom id's I installed uuid: npm i uuid
+Form custom id's are created using uuid: npm i uuid

 The app has: